2021 Houston Astros season: American League Championship Series vs. Boston Red Sox

 The Astros started Framber Valdez, while the Red Sox started Chris Sale.
-The Astros got on the board first with a sacrifice fly from Yordan Álvarez.
+The Astros got on the board first with a sacrifice fly from Yordan Alvarez.
 The Red Sox would respond with a game tying home run from Kiké Hernández, a fielders choice RBI from J. D. Martinez and a RBI double from Hunter Renfroe before knocking Valdez out of the game after 2 2/3.
 Sale would last only 2 2/3 as well before being pulled.
 The Astros would tie it on Altuve's 20th career postseason home run, tying him with Hall of Famer and Yankees former captain Derek Jeter.
 The Astros would retake the lead on a solo homer from Carlos Correa before adding another run on a sac fly in the 8th.
 Hernández hit another homer off Astros closer Ryan Pressly before Pressly shut the door to seal the 5–4 Game 1 win for Houston.